chaoss/website/Software/grimoirelab.md

 ## Contributing to GrimoireLab

 Welcome contributors!
 We truly ♥ free, libre, open source software as much as you do.
-If you are considering to contribute to Grimoirelab, there are two important things you should know:
+If you are considering to contribute to GrimoireLab, there are two important things you should know:

 1. **Documentation:** You can start by reading the [CONTRIBUTING.md](https://github.com/chaoss/grimoirelab/blob/master/CONTRIBUTING.md) file available at GrimoireLab’s GitHub repository.
 2. **Communication channels:** GrimoireLab uses a [mailing list](https://lists.linuxfoundation.org/mailman/listinfo/grimoirelab-discussions), [IRC](http://webchat.freenode.net/?channels=GrimoireLab), and [Issues](https://github.com/chaoss/grimoirelab/issues) as the main communication channels.